-Highland Medical Centre is a bulk billing practice
+Highland Medical Centre is a mixed billing practice

 Dr Robert Allen

 Rob and his family moved to Perth in 2018.

 He completed his medical training in the UK and has work as both a GP and GP Partner before moving to Australia.

 Rob’s primary area of interest is Musculoskeletal Medicine, which includes sports injuries and sports nutrition.

 Occupational Medicine and Worker’s Compensation General nutrition and Weight loss management Diabetes management Men’s Health Geriatric Medicine (Rob also attends several nursing homes)

 Outside of working at Highland Medical Centre, Rob enjoys spending time with his son and daughter, going to the gym and running their dog Hugo.